Battle of Fundina: Battle

 On August 2, 1876, the dawn broke, in which the deployed guards of Montenegrin soldiers in Fundina awaited the enemy.
 At dawn, Turks were advancing towards them.
 Most of them were coming from the direction of Podgorica and Dinoša; reportedly, no single Turkish soldier was moving towards Kuči from Albanian territory.
 Otherwise, if they had, there would have been a good man in Albania to inform about the Turkish plans for Kuci.
 Advancing towards Fundina, the Turkish army was building fortifications.
 They planned to attack Kuči on the third of August, so the defense had to get ahead of the Turks.

 The Ottoman army was well armed with rifles, sabers, and dervish axes, while the Montenegrin army was poorly armed with yatagans, (Note: Among cold weapons used in the Dinaric area, the most common are jatagans—knives with a longer curved or straight blade and a handle with "ears" that resemble the spread wings of a butterfly.
 In the Battle of Fundina, Montenegrins used two types of jatagans in the battle: bjelosapci (white-tailed) and crnosapci (black-tailed).
 The former was made out of yellow bone, while the latter was made out of black horn.) flintlock pistols and a small number of flintlock rifles and numbered only about five thousand soldiers.

 Reportedly, Marko Miljanov climbed onto the observation post, took off his Montenegrin cap, placed it on his chest and said:“Here, God, let me pray to you one more time and I will not bother you anymore.”The Ottomans advanced from the Southwest towards Kuči, planning their final attack for 3 August, but since Montenegrin commanders knew of their plans, they counterattacked a day before.
-Reportedly, around 13:00, the Montenegrin army attacked the Turks, who thought they would sleep that night and attack Kuči rested.
+Reportedly, around 13:00, the Montenegrin army attacked the Turks, who intended to sleep that night and attack Kuči rested.
 A battle was fought at the foot of the Heljam hill.
 Above Fundina, a great roar and the clash of khanjars could be heard.